Top 3 Airline Stocks to Watch

-Airline stocks, which dropped sharply in 2020, might now appear to be an opportunity for some investors.
-In this article, we will take a look at three airline stocks to watch in 2021, as we hopefully begin to see a return to normality around the world.
+Airline stocks, which dropped sharply during the pandemic, might now appear to be an opportunity for some investors.
+In this article, we will take a look at three airline stocks to watch, as we hopefully begin to see a return to normality around the world.

 International Consolidated Airlines Group (IAG) was founded in 2011 after a merger between British Airways and Iberia - the flagship airlines of the UK and Spain respectively.